LecSUSOff/glorp/docs/index.md

 This document serves as the official reference for the Glorp language syntax and features.

-!!! note "Core Philosophy"
-    Glorp aims to provide the safety of static types and the power of modern language features (like reactivity) while leveraging the vast and mature Python ecosystem.
+*Glorp aims to provide the safety of static types and the power of modern language features.*

 ## 1. Syntax Fundamentals